aamithompson/EmailApplication/README.md

 - **Drafts** – Allow users to save, edit, and send emails at a later time

 - **Trash System** – Move deleted emails to a temporary storage with automatic cleanup after a defined retention period

+## 9. License
+This project is licensed under the MIT License - see the `LICENSE` file for details.